Morningside Recovery 4 stars

 Morningside Recovery specializes in treating drug and alcohol addiction, but has equally competent programs for process addictions such as gambling and sex—and it even boasts one of the few available programs for video-game addicts.

-Residents at Morningside range in age from their late 20s to early 50s, although the spectrum skews a bit toward the younger and wealthier set.
-However, financial assistance is available, and a handful of people come here on scholarship.
+Residents at Morningside range in age from their late 20s to early 50s, although the spectrum skews toward the wealthier (family money, at least) twentysomething set.
 Morningside also has a gay and lesbian program that comprises “about 15%” of the patients.
-And you may come across some four-legged companions during your stay; this is one of the few treatment centers in the world where inpatient guests are permitted to bring their pets.
-Another plus is the affluent Newport Beach community itself, which one former patient said has a “plethora of varied support groups, unlike anywhere else I have ever seen.”
+And you may come across some four-legged companions during your stay: This is one of just a few treatment centers where residents are permitted to bring pets.
+Another plus is the Newport Beach community itself, which one former patient says has a “plethora of varied support groups, unlike anywhere else I’ve ever seen.”

-Morningside’s staff is notoriously by-the-book when it comes to addressing those who break the rehab’s rules.
-Violence results in immediate expulsion, while losing the right to use electronics is more common for minor infractions.
-However, one unhappy alumnus said the staff was unreasonably heavy-handed and “assumed you are automatically guilty before they ask you about a situation.”
-Relapses lead to a removal from the community and a mandatory three-day detox before being allowed back on site.
-One former patient who relapsed felt that staff handled the situation fairly and that he “received the treatment I needed in order to correct my behavior and grow from the experience.”
+Morningside’s staff are “stern” when it comes to rule-breakers.
+Violence results in immediate expulsion, while minor issues lead to loss of privileges, such as access to your cell phone.
+Thankfully, though, “Staff are relatively consistent with rule infractions,” says one alumnus.
+“If we didn’t do chores there were clear-cut rules of punishment.”
+Those who relapse are removed from the community and must undergo a three-day detox before being allowed back on site.
+One former patient who relapsed feels that staff handled the situation fairly and that he “received the treatment I needed in order to correct my behavior and grow from the experience.”